A series of design concepts for London Design Festival 2015

-As part of this year's London Design Festival, we explored new communication technologies and aesthetics.
+As part of London Design Festival 2015, we explored new communication technologies and aesthetics.
 Titled “8h ahead,” our exhibition showcased a series of communication experiments created to both overcome and embrace the geographical and cultural challenges between Takram's teams in London and Tokyo.
 Each experimental concept explores one aspect of separation –physical, emotional, ambient and temporal– to bring the teams closer together.

 The knocking gesture is deeply embedded in our cultures –it seeks to reach someone through sound and physical contact.
 We built a device that brings the knocking gesture to our digital working environments that are ever-changing and often in remote locations.